Wedding customs by country: Zimbabwe

-Middle Eastern customs
+Asia

 Arabic customs

 Christian weddings in the Arab World bear similarities to Western weddings, whereas Muslim weddings in the Arab countries are influenced by Muslim traditions.
 Muslim weddings start with a Sheikh and Katb Al-kitaab (book) for the bride and groom.
 A wedding is not Islamically valid unless both bride and groom are willing, and the groom is often encouraged to visit her before the wedding (as advised in many hadith of the Islamic prophet Muhammad).
 However, these visits must be chaperoned to ensure purity of action between the two.

 It is the custom that the groom and his family pay for all the wedding expenses.
 The bride's family gather together before the wedding in the bride's parents house.
 The groom's family come and take the bride from the house in a decorated car along with the one bride's mate which usually is the bride's sister, cousin, or best friend.
 The rest of the family and close friends follow in their cars, honking the car's horns.
 The reception is usually for all the family and friends, usually with a meal and cake.
 Candy covered almonds is a traditional giveaway from the couple.
 There is a lot of dancing and (zaghareet) Ululation.
 The Muslims tradition is to have men in one side and women in another so the ladies can remove their head covering.
 However, in non-Muslim traditions the whole wedding is for both sexes.